Brauer groups of 1-motives: Notation

 For the notions of morphisms of 2-stacks (i.e. cartesian 2-functors), morphisms of cartesian 2-functors, modifications of 2-stacks and equivalences of 2-stacks, we refer to \cite[Chp I]{Hakim}.
-A \textbf{2-stack in 2-groupoids} over $\bS$ is a 2-stack $\twoX$ over $\bS$ such that for any object $U$ of $\bS$ the 2-category $\twoX(U)$ is a 2-groupoid, i.e. a 2-category in which 1-arrows are invertible up to a 2-arrow and 2-arrows are strictly invertible. \emph{From now on, all 2-stacks will be 2-stacks in 2-groupoids.}
+A \textbf{2-stack in 2-groupoids} over $\bS$ is a 2-stack $\twoX$ over $\bS$ such that for any object $U$ of $\bS$ the 2-category $\twoX(U)$ is a 2-groupoid. \emph{From now on, all 2-stacks will be 2-stacks in 2-groupoids.}

 Let $S$ be an arbitrary scheme and denote by $\bS$ the site of $S$ for a Grothendieck topology that we will fix later.
 We will call a stack, a Picard stack, a 2-stack over $\bS$ respectively an $S$-stack, a Picard $S$-stack, an $S$-2-stack.